 Moral of the story: be mindful of sticking to time.
 You don’t want to be the one that keeps everybody waiting or the one at the receiving end of the glares.

 Most tour companies will send a list of instructions before you embark on the trip.
 This will likely include your itinerary, a list of documents you may need to carry, health and safety notes, along with some rules set by the company to ensure a safe and comfortable trip.
 Do read them carefully and take time to pack, especially your medicines and documents.
 There may even be clothing suggestions that you should adhere to.

 Ingrained courtesy will often see your travel partners invite you for a meal or some drinks with them.
 It’s absolutely fine to decline and just enjoy some time alone.
 I was travelling solo but with a group.
 At the end of the day, I did feel the need to step away from the group dynamics which I did.
 This allowed me some time to refresh and be in my element when I met the group the next day.

-Be it the aeroplane or a bus, voice carries.
+Be it the airplane or a bus, voice carries.
 Talk softly when on the phone or if you’ve struck up a conversation with a travel mate.
 Not everyone is interested in hearing about your exploits or vice versa.
 If a third person is being too loud, then grab a minute alone with them and request they lower their voice.
 Chances are, they have been clueless and will appreciate you giving them a warning about the voice volume.
 Good if they listen and just plug in your earphones if they don’t!